hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 To illustrate the potential opportunities created by HPXML, Figure 3 offers a visualization of data flow for most program environments today, pre-HPXML.
-This is compared to a post-HPXML marketplace in which home energy upgrades are captures and transferred in a more standardize way and available to a larger number of market actors.
-This new data flow can facilitate emerging opportunities in the valuation of energy efficiency and the availability of financing for home energy upgrades.
+This is compared to a post-HPXML marketplace in which home energy upgrades are captured and transferred in a more standardize way and available to a larger number of market actors.
+This new data flow will facilitate emerging opportunities in the valuation of energy efficiency and the availability of financing for home energy upgrades.